sccn/sccn.github.io/others/TIPS_and_FAQ.md

 functions underlying EEGLAB, EEGLAB itself is a good starting point and introduction.
-EEGLAB also provides a full EEG structure to describe your data (signal, trials, channel location, reaction time, type of the trials, time limits and sampling rate) and allows you use this structure either from the MATLAB command line or in MATLAB scripts.
+EEGLAB also provides a full EEG structure to describe your data (signal, trials, channel location, reaction time, type of the trials, time limits and sampling rate) and allows you to use this structure either from the MATLAB command line or in MATLAB scripts.

-###  Is MATLAB too slow and does it use too much memory ?
+###  Is MATLAB too slow and does it use too much memory?
 **Answer:** Yes, to an extent, but...
 Because MATLAB sometimes uses large amount of RAM, we also took great care of inserting options in EEGLAB and in several processing functions to handle low memory conditions.
 On the other hand the MATLAB environment offers the advantage of stability and ease of use.
 Even the novice user under MATLAB can scale a data array by multiplying it by a scalar for instance (and in our software the data array is directly accessible to the user).
 MATLAB also offers the advantage of modularity.
-All of our function are stand-alone functions and most of them can be used independently of each other.
+All of our functions, are stand-alone functions and most of them can be used independently of each other.
 Besides, MATLAB has grown much faster.